STRONG TOWNS SHREVEPORT EVENT

 October 7-8, 2016

-The first event hosted by ReForm Shreveport featured the Strong Towns organization, of which Tim Wright was a member.
-The Strong Towns organization specializes in showing cities how they can pursue development that is financially sustainable.
-This message applies very well to Shreveport given our existing infrastructure funding issue, among other development challenges.
-In addition, Strong Towns provided a platform for concerned citizens to engage with city leaders and learn about steps that could be taken to make Shreveport a better city to live in.
+The first event hosted by ReForm Shreveport featured Strong Towns, an organization specializes in teaching cities how to pursue development practices and land use choices that are financially sustainable.
+This message applies very well to Shreveport given our infrastructure debts, among other development challenges.

 This event came together with the help of several entities that helped to fund, provide resources, and publicize the event.
-Community Foundation and the Caddo Parish Commission, along with other private donations, provided the funding, while the Shreveport Downtown Development Authority, SporTran, Heliopolis, and Fusiform Design provided in-kind donations and services to execute the event.
-Finally, the Caddo Parish Commission and Metropolitan Planning Commission publicized the event at their monthly meetings.
+Community Foundation, Caddo Parish Commission, Shreveport Downtown Development Authority, SporTran, Heliopolis, Fusiform Design, and private citizens provided either funding or in-kind services for the event.

 What Was Accomplished